 With the player in mind, the JP044 offers a rich and warm tone, created by the large flare rose brass bell.
-Durability is generated by its fully ribbed construction and strong keywork.
+Durability is generated by strong keywork.

 The JP044 has a full range including the low A which will allow the player to continue on the instrument for longer.
 A sling ring also provides the opportunity to make the instrument lighter with the use of the provided sling or the purchase of a harness.

 I thought I’d give you a report of my experience with my new JP044 baritone sax.
 Firstly, it arrived exactly when I was advised it would, many thanks for that.
 And thank you also for the Christmas card, very kind of you.

 I bought the JP044 principally as a backup for my Yamaha bari.
 I’m not a professional player but play enough bari sax to be seriously inconvenienced should anything nasty happen to my main instrument.

 The first thing that struck me is that it isn’t equipped with a floor spike as shown in the photo on the JP website.
 This may prove a disappointment to some purchasers.
 However, for me, it’s a benefit as the absence of a spike fitting means it fits perfectly in my BAM case.
 Incidentally, the case for the JP044 is fine, it’s sturdy and robust, more than adequate for its purpose, but the BAM case is less bulky and a touch lighter to carry.